SQL SUBSTRING Function

 employees_table

-The following query uses the SUBSTRING function to extract the first characters of the employee’s first names (initials) and group employees by the initials:
+The following query uses the SUBSTRING function to extract the first character of each employee’s first name (initial):

 SELECT